Stewinjo/fvtt-module-his-hers-and-theirs-dice/README.md

 These are the custom dice themes currently available in this module:

 1. **Detta** – Midnight blue with metallic silver edges and Cinzel Decorative font, featuring a serene and ethereal aesthetic.
-2. **Vidya** – Deep forest green with arcane blue edges and IM Fell English SC font.
-3. **Trista** – Blood red with dark gray edges and Uncial Antiqua font.
+2. **Flodin** – Burnt orange with steel gray edges and Rakkas font.4
-4. **Saris** – Raven black with dark violet edges and Spectral SC font (Steffen’s theme).
+3. **Saris** – Raven black with dark violet edges and Spectral SC font (Steffen’s theme).
+4. **Strahd** – Ominous deep crimson with black edges and a dark gothic aesthetic, featuring exclusive artwork of **Strahd von Zarovich**.
-5. **Flodin** – Burnt orange with steel gray edges and Rakkas font.
+5. **Trista** – Blood red with dark gray edges and Uncial Antiqua font.
+6. **Vidya** – Deep forest green with arcane blue edges and IM Fell English SC font.

 ---